Published in

 About the Artist: Fra Angelico.

 One of the first works in his paintings was a panel in the Certosa of Florence, placed in the principal chapel, where Father painted the Madonna with the Child in her arms and beautiful angels at her feet.
 Beloved for his merits, this father was accompanied by his brother, Benedetto, to reach the convent and seek a religious life.
-As I previously stated that we don’t know about his earlier life.
+As I previously stated, we don’t know about his earlier life.
 So what remains for the study is his artworks.

 Fra Angelico, Madonna and Child between St Dominic and St Catherine of Alexandria